fabioperrella/fabioperrella.github.io/_posts/2020-12-28-using-client-stubs-for-easy-and-reliable-integration-tests.md

 With that, when a new attribute is added to the API, the test should break.

-For this test, I would reccomend using VCR to test it against the real API, because I think this test must be strong to ensure the stubbed response is valid!
+For this test, I would recommend using VCR to test it against the real API, because I think this test must be strong to ensure the stubbed response is valid!

 I wrote another article of with more details of using the VCR gem [here](./2019-07-08-10_tips_to_help_using_the_VCR_gem_in_your_ruby_test_suite.md).

 ## A simple comparison of each approach

-The following table sumarize the pros and cons of each approach:
+The following table summarizes the pros and cons of each approach:

 | Criteria                 | No mocks/stubs, No VCR | VCR   | Mocks/stubs | Client stub |
 | ------------------------ | ---------------------- | ----- | ----------- | ----------- |